Scaling the Scaling Logic: Agentic Meta-Synthesis of Logic Reasoning: Example Tasks (Seed versus Evolve)

 \subsection{Spatial Reasoning: Pattern Inference}

-\textbf{Analysis.} The evolved task shifts from simple independent linear motion to coupled, constraint-based motion: \begin{itemize}[nosep] \item \textbf{Trajectory Complexity:} The "boundary clockwise" movement is a non-linear path in Cartesian coordinates, requiring the solver to model the grid topology (edges vs. interior) rather than simple $(x+1)$ arithmetic. \item \textbf{Relational Constraint:} The position of the Circle is no longer independent but functional dependent on the Square's position ($P_{circle} = f_{sym}(P_{square})$), forcing the solver to deduce global geometric relations. \end{itemize}
+\textbf{Analysis.} The evolved task shifts from simple independent linear motion to coupled, constraint-based motion: \begin{itemize}[nosep] \item \textbf{Trajectory Complexity:} The ``boundary clockwise'' movement is a non-linear path in Cartesian coordinates, requiring the solver to model the grid topology (edges versus interior) rather than simple $(x+1)$ arithmetic. \item \textbf{Relational Constraint:} The position of the Circle is no longer independent but functionally dependent on the position of the Square ($\mathbf{p}_{\text{circle}} = f_{sym}(\mathbf{p}_{\text{square}})$), forcing the solver to deduce global geometric relations. \end{itemize}